 Make a list of your strengths before you go into the interview, so you know what you will share.
 Look at the job description and match it with your skills.
 Then make sure you talk about the top few skills which make you an ideal candidate for the job.

-However, be careful not to overwhelm the interviewer with too much information.
+Be careful not to overwhelm the interviewer.
 After mentioning three or four strengths, you might mention that you have several other assets that you would like to discuss as the interview unfolds.